ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 The "unit" parameter indicates the unit associated with the value.
 A missing "unit" parameter is equivelant to providing `unit=bytes`.

 The "complete-length" parameter is equivelant to the complete-length value in Content-Range.
 When provided, it MUST be an sf-integer specifying the intended final length of the document.
-When missing, the complete-length is unknown.
+A missing "complete-length" is equivelant to providing `*` in Content-Range.

 ## The Content-Type field

 A "Content-Type" part field MUST have the same effect as if provided in a PUT request uploading the entire resource (patch applied).
-Its use is typically limited to creating resources.
+Its use is typically limited to resource creation.

 ## Other fields

 Other part fields in the patch document SHOULD have the same meaning as if it is a message-level header in a PUT request uploading the entire resource (patch applied).

-Use of such fields SHOULD be limited to cases where the meaning in the HTTP request headers would be different, where they would describe the entire patch, rather than the part.
-For example, the "Content-Type" field.
+Use of such fields SHOULD be limited to cases where the meaning in the HTTP request headers would be different, where they would describe the entire patch, rather than the part body.
+For example, the "Content-Type" or "Content-Location" fields.

 ## Applying a patch